tocttou/tocttou.github.io/_posts/2018-12-17-better-error-handling-in-kotlin-with-either-type.md

 Note that we want to avoid having to write multiple try/catch blocks for the same code.
 We also want to avoid consecutive and/or nested try/catch blocks because that reduces readability and quickly leads to pyramid of doom.
 And we most certainly do not want an all encompassing try/catch block at the top level.

 Another solution to this problem is to avoid try/catch entirely for exceptions that the application can recover from.
 If the exception is fatal, the application should rightfully crash.
 With this scheme, an exceptional condition should return a value that indicates an exception/error instead of throwing the exception.
-This can simply be done by returning a nullable value and handling the cases at the call-site.
+This can simply be done by returning a nullable value (if the logic permits) and handling the cases at the call-site.

 {% highlight kotlin linenos %}
 val value: String? = someExec()